the-events-calendar/the-events-calendar-category-colors/readme.txt

 2. The Events Calendar Category Colors in action

 == Changelog ==

+= 1.4.2 =
+* Removed text-transform:uppercase from legend, I don't want to make too many decisions.
+Easier to add than to remove.

 = 1.4.1 =
 * Abstracted legend code a bit